 If interested in scheduling Level III training for rats, other species, or specialized techniques, arrangements can be made by contacting the IACUC Office.

-In an effort to provide maximal benefit and application of rodent methodology techniques the number of participants is limited to eight people.
+In an effort to provide maximal benefit and application of rodent methodology techniques the number of participants is limited to four people.
 Therefore participants are required to complete a Reservation Request Form.
-Be advised, classes fill up very quickly so submit your request form as soon as possible.
+Be advised that classes fill up very quickly so submit your request form as soon as possible.
 Individuals must complete occupational health and safety enrollment (1.)
 "Occ.
 Health..."
-CITI course and 2.) the health survey) before attending this course.
+CITI course and 2.) the health survey) and be an approved project participant on an IACUC Proposal (or pending approval) before attending this course.